Neural Posterior Estimation for Stochastic Epidemic Modeling: Introduction

-Forward sampling of data from stochastic dynamical systems is typically simpler and less expensive compared to evaluating their likelihood densities, motivating a class of methods for inference that treat models as black-box simulators.
-Prominent examples of these include Iterated Filtering (\cite{ionides2006inference, Ionides2011Iterated}) and Approximate Bayesian Computation (ABC, \cite{beaumont2010approximate, toni2010simulation}).
-Iterated Filtering makes the assumption that observations and latent variables are jointly Gaussian (a problematic assumption in small-population settings) and can be prohibitively slow when used for Bayesian inference.
-ABC has been applied to epidemiology (\cite{McKinley2018Approximate, Minter2019Approximate}), but as a Monte Carlo sampling method it suffers from the curse of dimensionality, making it prohibitively expensive in many settings and reliant on low-dimensional summary statistics designed by domain experts (\cite{cranmer2020frontier, lueckmann2021benchmarking}).
+Forward sampling from stochastic dynamical systems is inexpensive in comparison to evaluating their likelihoods.
+This property motivates a wide variety of statistical methods that treat models of this type as black-box simulators.
+Prominent among these are Iterated Filtering (\cite{ionides2006inference, Ionides2011Iterated}), which uses sequential Monte Carlo to perform approximate maximum likelihood (i.e. frequentist) inference for partially observed Markov processes, and Approximate Bayesian Computation (ABC, \cite{beaumont2010approximate, toni2010simulation}).
+ABC is an established tool for fitting complex epidemiological models (\cite{McKinley2018Approximate, Minter2019Approximate}), but can suffer from poor computational efficiency in high dimensional settings and may be reliant on expert-designed summary statistics (\cite{cranmer2020frontier, lueckmann2021benchmarking}).

-Neural Posterior Estimation (NPE) is a novel technique for approximate Bayesian inference, in which a neural network trained on simulated data learns predicts likely model parameters, effectively learning how to ``invert'' a forward simulation model with an intractable likelihood (\cite{papamakarios2016fast}).
-NPE can be understood as automatically learning important features (i.e. summary statistics) from raw data in order perform approximate posterior inference.
-NPE is simple to adapt to a given simulator.
-Once trained, NPE can draw posterior samples---conditioning on any dataset--- cheaply and in parallel, in contrast to Monte Carlo methods.
+Neural Posterior Estimation (NPE) is a novel technique for approximate Bayesian inference in which a neural network trained on simulated data predicts plausible model parameters, effectively learning how to ``invert'' a forward simulation model (\cite{papamakarios2016fast}).
+NPE can be understood as automatically learning important features (i.e. summary statistics) from raw data in order perform posterior inference without evaluation of an intractable likelihood.
+NPE does not require extensive tailoring to a given simulator.
+Once trained, NPE can draw posterior samples---conditioning on any dataset---cheaply and in parallel, in contrast to Monte Carlo methods.
 NPE belongs to an emerging family of simulation-based, deep learning-powered inference methods (e.g. \cite{papamakarios2019neural}) that scale efficiently to high-dimensional data (\cite{cranmer2020frontier}).
-These algorithms have been used for statistical inference in a wide range of scientific domains, including including neuroscience (\cite{lueckmann2017flexible}), particle physics (\cite{baydin2019efficient}), and astronomy (\cite{liu2023variational, dax2021real, vasist2023neural}).
+These algorithms have been used for statistical inference in a wide range of scientific domains, including neuroscience (\cite{lueckmann2017flexible}), particle physics (\cite{baydin2019efficient}), and astronomy (\cite{liu2023variational, dax2021real, vasist2023neural}).